anrkq1024/P3_TrafficSignClassifier/README.md

 - ### signnames.csv

-contains what the German traffic sign label means.
+contains what the German traffic sign label means

+- ### save_train.ckpt

+contains parameter values of the trained model